mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 `/secrets/secret.file` is a string interpreted as sensitive data, that's why the file wasn't injected.

-At least attacker life has become more complicated because now in order to access sensitive data it's necessary either to make a process dump or to use a debugger tool.
+The attacker's life has become more complicated because now in order to access sensitive data it's necessary either to make a process dump or to use a debugger tool.
 In order to show debug process, first it's necessary to make build with disabled compiler optimization flags and run `gdb`: